‘Bachelor In Paradise’ Star Derek Peth Seemingly Gets ‘The Bachelor’ Bid From Colton Underwood

 It’s becoming fairly typical for rejected cast members on BiP to get tons of love and support from fans and fellow cast members.
 So it’s not a huge surprise that Derek is getting an outpouring of compassion from people.

-And this isn’t to mention that Demi’s been getting slammed on her Instagram page over her relationship with Kristian.
+Demi has also been getting slammed on her Instagram page over her relationship with Kristian.

 For now, we’ll have to wait and see if Colton is right.